 When it comes to native language characteristics, another factor to consider is a person’s native language proficiency.
 For example, strong native language proficiency refers to a person’s ability to read and write their native language.
 Language proficiency in a first language determines language learning in additional languages.
-The stronger the native language, the easier it is to acquire an additional language.
+The stronger the native language, the easier to acquire an additional language.

 The language learning environment can influence language acquisition in two different forms.
 Home and school environments are key components of language development.

 Pearson (2007) highlights “quantity of input” p.400 as one of the factors parents can control the most.
 In language, input refers to the amount of language a child is exposed to in a community or at home.
 The more a parent uses the language with the child, the more the child is prompted to use the language.

 Less input of a language can also contribute to language loss.
 When parents only speak “English” at home, kids are less likely to use the other language.
 When children hear and see a language used in their community, it can also positively influence language learning.
 Another way parents can influence language acquisition is through reading exposure.